Meet Our Founder

 A woman of global environmental impact

 A pioneer in the field of sustainability and CSR, Sandra Taylor has been responsible for the development of groundbreaking global strategies and initiatives, bringing major brands, including Starbucks and Eastman Kodak, into the global sustainability realm.
 As an executive for Starbucks, she led the creation and launch of C.A.F.E.
-Practices, influencing global standards for environmental sustainability throughout the coffee industry, with major focus on supply chains.
-Following that was the creation of sustainability standards for other beverages, cocoa and tea.
-Her work as a Kodak executive brought that company into a new era of corporate citizenship and awareness, including promotion of its unique single-use camera’s environmental leadership program, setting a standard regarding materials management, recycling/reuse and lifecycle analysis of plastics.
+Practices, influencing global standards for environmental sustainability and ethics throughout the coffee industry, with major focus on equitable supply chains.

 From coffee to wine: A discerning palate

 As an expert in coffee sustainability, Taylor has traveled the world of coffee – Central and South America, East Africa, Papua New Guinea and Indonesia – honing her palate regarding the distinct regional differences, unique flavors, acidity and varietals of coffees from around the world.
 Her work with coffee helped develop and expand her decades-long avocation of wine tasting, wine collecting and wine tourism.
-Thus she was inspired to reach out to winemakers regarding sustainability issues, while getting an MBA degree in wine management from the prestigious Bordeaux School of Management.
-This Executive MBA program in the wine business comprised managers from family owned wineries, wine importers, distributors, sommeliers, retailers and other seasoned executives from around the world studying wine marketing, business strategy, finance and planning.
-Visiting vineyards and wineries around the globe, Taylor conducted research on sustainable practices in the wine industry supply chain, from vineyard management to harvesting and wine making to distribution, including ingredients and packaging.
-This research is based on her belief that the best-quality, finest-tasting wines can be sustainably produced and furthers her goal to ensure a global standard for measuring sustainability in wine production, from vine to barrel to tabletop.
+Thus she was inspired to reach out to winemakers regarding sustainability issues, while pursuing a master in Business Administration (MBA) from the prestigious Bordeaux School of Management.
+Learn more about Sandra’s wine journey at: DISCOVER SUSTAINABLE WINE

 The written word

-Taylor is a writer and now a published author.
-She has written articles about supply chain management, marketing sustainability, and motivations for environmental and social responsibility in wine value chains.
-Her first book: The Business of Sustainable Wine: How to Build Brand Equity in a 21st Century Wine Industry, will be released July 1, 2017 by Board and Bench Publishing of San Francisco.
-Modern agriculture is the largest single contributor to global greenhouse gas production, deforestation, and water consumption.
-Biodiversity, climate change, energy, soil degradation, and water scarcity are critical issues.
-Consumers are increasingly and justifiably concerned about where their food and beverages come from and whether they are produced in a responsible way, often without an understanding of how to determine the provenance of the products they consume.
-Wine is no exception.
-In The Business of Sustainable Wine, Taylor offers a new view of how the industry can be an important actor in sustainable agriculture and provides a unique insight for the consumer on what to look for on supermarket shelves.
-The Business of Sustainable Wine analyzes sustainability trends in wine regions around the world.
-Drawing on case studies from a multitude of commodity industries, Taylor gives producers the tools to integrate sustainability into their winegrowing and marketing, and retailers, procurement managers will learn how to assess sustainable attributes of wines on offer.
+Taylor is a writer and published author.
+She has written articles about supply chain management, marketing sustainability, motivations for environmental and social responsibility in wine value chains and the role of sustainability in corporate governance.
+Her first book: The Business of Sustainable Wine: How to Build Brand Equity in a 21st Century Wine Industry, will be released August 1, 2017 and available on Amazon.
+In The Business of Sustainable Wine, Taylor offers a new view of how the industry can be an important actor in sustainable agriculture.
 Like fair trade cocoa and shade grown coffee, wine must, sooner or later, meet the powerful demands of social activists and a growing consumer contingent for ethical and organic products.
+Read about the book at: DISCOVER SUSTAINABLE WINE

 Changing the world